 For the mornings when I don’t want to wait for my espresso machine to heat up, or to bother having to concentrate on my pour over technique, Aeropress wins.
 It brews coffee fast, it tastes great, and there’s less risk of shattering brewing tools.
 For those reasons, this is the tool I always bring camping, brewing for all my camp mates.

 Instructions on using an Aeropress are easy, and much faster than brewing pour over coffee, espresso, or even Vietnamese coffee.
 Brew time is about 75 seconds and the total process takes not much longer than a few minutes if you have all your tools prepped!

-Although you can calibrate a stronger brew with an Aeropress, it is not the same as espresso.
+Although you can calibrate a stronger brew with an Aeropress (something you’d want to do for milk drinks like a latte or a pumpkin spice latte), it is not the same as espresso.
 Nothing is the same as espresso without its super fine grind, and its higher pressure brewing.

 This is not meant to be an espresso replacement or equivalent.
 I love mixing up methods of how I brew coffee throughout the week for slightly different kinds of taste, and it’s just fun.